codesandbox/codesandbox-client/standalone-packages/react-sandpack/README.md

 - template: string - a string of type `SandboxEnvironment`
 - customSetup: string - specify files, dependencies and different entries for the bundler
+- previewOptions: visual options for the preview part
+- codeOptions: visual options for the code part
-- showNavigator: boolean - display the navigator bar on top of the bundled result
+- bundlerOptions - a set of values passed to the sandpack instance
-- showLineNumbers: boolean - display line numbers for the editor
 - theme: SandpackTheme - a theme object, predefined or custom
 - customStyle - a set of style rules that overwrite the styling of the main component wrapper
-- bundlerURL - a custom bundlerURL, if you have a self-hosted version }

 ### Theming